niklasbuschmann/contrast/about.md

 I believe that video games are one of the best ways to stay connected with friends who can't meet in person.
 If I'm gaming, I usually spend my time on Riot Games, Tetris, chess, and other strategy or co-op games.
 Feel free to add me on Discord: dodoman767

-I'm currently in the middle of watching Vinland Saga and it's amazing!
+I'm also currently in the middle of watching Vinland Saga and it's amazing!

-## Blog

-I believe passions can be greatly honed with discussion, critque and collaboration.
-I hope to leave some of my work and interests on display in hopes to inspire conversation and passion in topics I'm invested in.